Python-PyQt/PyQt6-Docs/descriptions/QtGui/QImage-swap-f.rst

     :status: todo
     :pysig: fb51eb2740812f4466a824231ed4bce3
     :realsig: (QImage&)
-    :digest: bd6ce5017a038c94d21c64ed30a9ed5e
+    :digest: 6fc6e8c53322f021a3d998daf6bc5d05

-Swaps image *other* with this image.
+Swaps this image with *other*.
 This operation is very fast and never fails.